The Baron & Baroness with a group

 The second question is: Do I Go to An Event First or a Practice?

 If you are going to your first event, contact the Event Stewards (people in charge) and let them know that you are new and ask if you can help with something at the event.
 This is a great way to get started in the SCA.
-We need volunteers to do water bearing (give water to fighters when they come off the field), help with setup and takedown at events, just to name a few.
+We need volunteers to do water bearing (give water to fighters when they come off the field), or help with setup and takedown at events.
 Everyone in the society is a volunteer.
 No one is paid to do anything and we are not actors for hire.
 Everything at the events, practices, meetings etc. are done by volunteers.
 All you have to do is ask and someone will be happy to put you to work, whether it is chopping veggies to pitching tents, to making pouches for largesse.
 Largesse are gifts that have been donated to the Barony, Principality or Kingdom and are given to people in other regions, as a sign of goodwill.
 Your help is greatly appreciated and will be noticed.

 You should also contact the local Chatelaine for the area and talk to them about what you need to bring to the event.
 Garb?
 Feast gear?
 Tents?
 What is considered period and not period to bring? (ex. pop cans - not period, camping chairs - accepted, wooden chairs, tables and bowls - totally period).
 You will hear the term "period" used frequently in the SCA — it refers to items, behaviour and styles of dress that are considered to be historically appropriate.